 Since the Empire resembles Nazi Germany, sympathetic Imperials wrestle with this trope a lot in the Expanded Universe.

-Non-military variation; The Grapes Of Wrath features an interlude with a bulldozer driver who is employed by the banks and landowners to bulldoze repossessed farms for development.
+Non-military variation; The Grapes of Wrath features an interlude with a bulldozer driver who is employed by the banks and landowners to bulldoze repossessed farms for development.
 One of the dispossessed farm-owners recognises him as the son of an acquaintance and demands to know how he can do this to his own people.
-The bulldozer driver replies that it's his job; he has a family to think of as well, and if he quit out of moral outrage all that would happen would be that the banks would get someone else to do his job and he and his family would end up starving as well.
+The bulldozer driver replies that it's his job; it's all very well for the farmer to view him as a traitor, but the bulldozer driver has a family to think of as well, and if he quit out of moral outrage all that would happen would be that the banks would get someone else to do his job and he and his family would end up starving as well.
 Sort of a Deconstruction of We Are Struggling Together, if you think about it.

 Perhaps the most extreme version imaginable appears in the last book of Stephen King's The Dark Tower.
 One of the mooks at the Evil Overlord's multiverse-breaking facility blames the heroes for attacking him and his fellows, in reply to which she queries how exactly this compares to the moral status of their working to kill absolutely everyone everywhere.
 His answer?
 Go on, guess.

 Ranga Sanga in the Belisarius Series both plays this straight and subverts it.
 He fights for the bad guys because of his feudal duties but doesn't commit atrocities for them and turns on them when they go too far.